-Cláudia Costa has deep roots in Lisbon.
+Cláudia has deep roots in Lisbon.
 After working in radio and theater, a teacher mentioned that she could put her skills and her knowledge of Portugal to work as a tour guide — and more than 20 years later, she hasn’t looked back.
-As a local guide and tour guide for Rick Steves' Heart of Portugal tours, she loves to help tour members experience the best of her hometown and country.
+As a lead guide as well as local guide for Rick Steves' Heart of Portugal tours, she loves to help tour members experience the best of her hometown and country.

 Tell us about your background.